thegeekyb0y/sklearn-cheat/README.md

 encoder = OneHotEncoder()
 encoded_data = encoder.fit_transform(data).toarray()
 ```
+### LabelEncoder:
-- **LabelEncoder**: LabelEncoder is used to convert categorical labels into numeric form.
+LabelEncoder is used to convert categorical labels into numeric form.
 It assigns a unique integer to each category, which is useful for ordinal data where the order matters.
 This transformation is often required when preparing categorical data for machine learning algorithms that cannot handle non-numeric input.
 ```python
 from sklearn.preprocessing import LabelEncoder import numpy as np